sarhatabaot/TrueCraft/README.md

     git clone --recursive git://github.com/danielcrenna/TrueCraft.git

 You need to restore Nuget packages.
 The easiest way is to open the solution up in monodevelop or visual studio or the like and build from there.
-You can alternatively acquire Nuget yourself and run this:

-    mono path/to/nuget.exe restore

-From the root directory of the git repository.
-Then run:

-    xbuild

-To compile it and you'll receive binaries in `TrueCraft.Launcher/bin/Debug/`.
-Run `[mono] TrueCraft.Launcher.exe` to run the client and connect to servers and play singleplayer and so on.
-Run `[mono] TrueCraft.Server.exe` to host a server for others to play on.

-Note: if you have a problem with nuget connecting, run `mozroots --import --sync`.

-Note: TrueCraft requires mono 4.0 or newer.

 ## Assets